apache/geode-native/examples/dotnet/TransactionCs/README.md

 * Apache Geode Native examples, built and installed.

 ## Running
-1. Set the current directory to the `transaction` directory in your example workspace.
+1. Set the current directory to the `TransactionCs` directory in your example workspace.

   ```
-  $ cd workspace/examples/dotnet/transaction
+  $ cd workspace/examples/dotnet/TransactionCs
   ```

 1. Run the `startserver.ps1` script to start the Geode server, create a region, and populate the region with sample data.